ibnuda/fpmortals/manuscript/complete.md

     H: OAuth2JsonClient[F]
   ) extends Machines[F] { ... }
 ~~~~~~~~

-There are two modules implementing `OAuth2JsonClient`, one that will use the OAuth2 `Refresh` algebra (for Google) and another that reuses a non-expiring `BearerToken` (for Drone).

 Ada dua modul yang mengimplementasikan `OAuth2JsonClient`, satu yang digunakan untuk
 aljabar OAuth2 `Refresh` (untuk Google) dan satunya yang menggunakan ulang `BearerToken`